ibm-cloud-docs/hs-crypto/manage-pkcs11-keystores.md

 ## Viewing EP11 keystores
 {: #view-ep11-keystore-ui}

+For default service access roles that support viewing EP11 keystores, see [service access roles](/docs/hs-crypto?topic=hs-crypto-manage-access#service-access-roles).
+If you are to create custom roles, make sure to assign the following action to the custom role:

+* `hs-crypto.keystore.listkeystoresbyids`

+For instructions on creating custom roles, see [Creating custom roles](/docs/account?topic=account-custom-roles).

 To view a list of created EP11 keystores, on the {{site.data.keyword.hscrypto}} dashboard, select the **Enterprise PKCS #11 keystores** tab in the side menu.